guilhermesimoes/guilhermesimoes.github.io/_posts/2017-04-20-saving-multiple-models-with-form-objects-and-transactions.md

   publication: "Runtime Revolution blog"
   url: https://revs.runtime-revolution.com/saving-multiple-models-with-form-objects-and-transactions-2c26f37f7b9a
 ---
-[We've talked before about form objects] and how they can simplify our Rails views.
+[We've talked before about form objects][in creating form objects] and how they can simplify our Rails views.
 Now I'd like to present a more complex scenario and one way to tackle it.

 We have two associated models: